Mahboob-A/online-judge/README.md

 # Online Judge - RCE Engine

-Online Judge is an RCE Engine for coding platform like LeetCode, Hackerrank.
+Online Judge is a RCE Engine for coding platform like LeetCode, Hackerrank.

 Online Judge can execute C++, Python and Java code in secure container, compare code output with testcases and return appropriate response to the client.